cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/11. Container With Most Water/Container with most water Solution.md

 ## Solution Idea
 ___
 Two pointers, one on the left and the other on the right.
-Ca
+Calculate new area based on the smallest height.
+If this area is bigger that previous max area then overwrite it.
+What about the pointers?
+If the high

 ## Special Test Cases